Zoom Developer Forum

 Third-Party Alternatives:

-• If building and maintaining the bot infrastructure seems daunting, consider using third-party services like Recall.ai, which provides meeting bots that can capture raw audio and video without the need for extensive setup.
+• If building and maintaining the bot infrastructure seems daunting, consider using third-party services like Recall.ai, which provides a notetaker API that can capture raw audio and video without the need for extensive setup.
+Check out this blog to learn how to build a Zoom notetaker using Recall.ai

 By following these steps, you can successfully create a bot that captures audio and video from Zoom meetings for various applications, including transcription and analysis.